ketan/unix-bootcamp-old/README.md

   * Fedora
   * RHEL/Centos

-# Unix philosophy

-"Those who don't understand Unix are condemned to reinvent it, poorly." – Henry Spencer

-Unix Philosophy: ***Write programs that do one thing and do it well.
-Write programs to work together.
-Write programs to handle text streams, because that is a universal interface.***

 Why it matters:

-type ```/bin/ls -al``` on the a mac and linux
+  type ```/bin/ls --help``` on the a mac and linux

   * toolchain that is available
   * kind of user commands and flags
   * kind of filesystems
   * core philosophy of the OS
   * everything is configured via text files (no global registries/UI to configure stuff)

+# Unix philosophy

+"Those who don't understand Unix are condemned to reinvent it, poorly." – Henry Spencer

+Unix Philosophy: ***Write programs that do one thing and do it well.
+Write programs to work together.
+Write programs to handle text streams, because that is a universal interface.***

 # Types of files: